ChildsplayOSU/bogl-docs/tutorials/types.md

 type ClothingArticle = {Shirt, Pants, Hat, Shoe, Jacket, Scarf, Glove}
 {% endhighlight %}

-The examples seen above are what we call [enumerated types](https://en.wikipedia.org/wiki/Enumerated_type).
+The examples seen above are what we call [enumeration types](https://en.wikipedia.org/wiki/Enumerated_type).
 There are also two other types built into BoGL: integers and booleans.

 {% highlight haskell %}